 - Decimal Odds

-American Odds are also known as Moneyline Odds.
+Moneyline Odds are also known as American Odds.
 American Odds/Moneyline Odds may be the most popular type of odds that you will see on sportsbooks.
 They are shown as either positive odds or negative odds.

-So, say the Boston Celtics are set to face the Los Angeles Lakers.
-And, say the Boston Celtics have a +120 odds.
-Plus, the Los Angeles Lakers have -130 odds.
+So, say the Dallas Cowboys are set to face the Kansas City Chiefs.
+And, say the Dallas Cowboys have a +120 odds and the Kansas City Chiefs have -130 odds.

 Positive odds show the potential profit if you were to wage $100.
-So, if you bet $100 on the Boston Celtics to win, the profit you will win if they do is $120.
+So, if you bet $100 on the Dallas Cowboys to win, the profit you will win if they do is $120.

 Understanding American Odds/Moneyline Odds is as simple as that.
 Plus, most sportsbooks will have American Odds listed.
 But, you will want to understand the other odds that you may find on sportsbooks both retail and online.